casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 #### Add registers and gpio to provide ADC debugging ####
 Add one yellow-block software register to provide an ADC sample counter (32 bits).
 Name it as shown below.
 The register should be configured to send its value to the processor.
 Connect them to the ADC yellow block as shown below.
-Delay blocks are also required - you will find these under Xilinx Blockset -> Basic Elements in the Simulink Library Browser.
+Delay blocks are added through the design to show the different types of Xilinx Simulink blocks that are available, but they are not really needed - you will find these under Xilinx Blockset -> Basic Elements in the Simulink Library Browser.

 ![](../../_static/img/red_pitaya/tut_adc_dac/adc_sample_cnt.png)

 In the event that you will be using the logic analyser, you will need to route the ADC data (channel 1) to the Logic Analyser connector (E1) on the Red Pitaya.
 In order to do this you will need to add two gpio yellow-blocks from CASPER XPS Blockset -> IO.
 The first GPIO is for the ADC data valid and the second GPIO yellow block is for the ADC channel 1 10 bit data.
 It should be connected as shown below for the first gpio for the ADC data valid:

 ![](../../_static/img/red_pitaya/tut_adc_dac/gpio_adc_data_valid.png)

-It should be connected as shown below for the second gpio for the ADC 10 bit data on channel 1 - just remember to set the Register clock phase to "0":
+It should be connected as shown below for the second gpio for the ADC 10 bit data on channel 1:

 ![](../../_static/img/red_pitaya/tut_adc_dac/gpio_adc_data_channel_1.png)